Here we share the answers from a few frequently asked questions to give you 17 Top Tips to help you prepare for the big day.

 Whatever you eat or drink, practice weeks before!
 It takes time for your digestive system to adapt to anything new.
 Your system will also under go its own little work out with your inners being jiggled around.
 Anticipate different behaviour with how your body is able to digest and absorb food when under race conditions.
 You may suffer with loose bowels, for example.
 Compound that with excitement, nerves, adrenalin, and you may need a little help such as Imodium, if you are able to take that or something similar.
 Again, practice in advance!

 Hydration is key to your success.
 It’s not about necking a bottle of water minutes before the race starts It is about flooding every cell in your body with liquid which must be done over a period of time.
 Avoid anything that will dehydrate you such as alcohol, coffee, salt, hot weather, hot baths, saunas, etc. Instead, good ol water, herbal drinks, hydrating sports drinks or tablets, wet foods such as melon, oranges, etc, will all help.
 You should build up to take on aboard about 2 1/2 – 3 litres a day.
 It is possible to over hydrate which can have some dreadful consequences.

-A few of Janine’s favourite night-before-recipes include vegetable cheesy omelette, cauliflower cheese, smoked salmon with lots of steamed green vegetables or a even a roast chicken.
-She chooses to avoid potatoes, grains, pasta and rice.
-Janine has a preference for higher protein and lower carbs and will have a protein shake before and after the event.
+A few of Janine’s favourite night-before-recipes include vegetable cheesy omelette, cauliflower cheese, smoked salmon with lots of steamed green vegetables or even a roast chicken.
+She chooses to avoid grains as they are harder to digest.
+Potatoes, pasta and rice are lighter.

 Race day hydration and nutrition